CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/07_predictions.md

 ## Overview

-This section presents the out-of-sample prediction results for all evaluated models on single-channel subvocalization data. **All multi-class classifiers performed at or below chance level (25%)**, while binary classification achieved statistically significant accuracy (72.64%).
+This section presents the out-of-sample prediction results for all evaluated models on single-channel subvocalization data. **All classifiers failed** — multi-class performed at or below chance level (25%), and binary classification collapsed to majority-class prediction.

 ---